Tengboche Monastery in Khumbu

 Tengboche Monastery is one of the most famous and old monasteries in Khumbu Valley, the monastery is surrounded by beautiful mountains of the unrivaled backdrop of Mount Ama Dablam and many more snowing peaks.
 This is spiritual a leasing Buddhist center in the Everest region with a residing Rinpoche who blesses the pilgrims, mountaineers, and travelers-walkers.

-Every autumn month October/November, Tengboche Monastery hosts the colorful Mani Rimdu festival, which is the most important for Buddhist celebration with a religious gathering of meditation, songs, ritual dance, and enactments of the lives of legendary figures.
+Every autumn month October/November, Tengboche Monastery hosts the colorful Mani Rimdu Festival, which is the most important for Buddhist celebration with a religious gathering of meditation, songs, ritual dance, and enactments of the lives of legendary figures.
 Visitors are welcome to participate in the festivities and many trekkers and climbers book their trek and climbing to coincide with the festival.
-It is the popular trekking route to the Everest Base Camp Trek, Everest 3 high passes, Cho La pass, and Island Peak climbing
+It is the popular trekking route to the Everest Base Camp Trek, Everest 3 high passes, Cho La pass, and Island Peak climbing.

 Spiritual Tengboche Monastery in Khumbu, Nepal, Everest